 Note: edits may be made to the thesis after this approval, but the final version of the thesis must be ready to be distributed to the examining committee when the Request to Schedule an Oral Exam is submitted to SGPS.

-The Declaration of Thesis Readiness Form should be submitted to SGPS for record keeping once it is filled out.
+The Declaration of Thesis Readiness Form should be submitted to SGPS for record keeping.

 • Supervisory Committee Declaration of Thesis Readiness